 • Do not over-pack—Take only the items you absolutely need.
 Don’t add to the stress of traveling by protecting or worrying about items you may not even use.

 • Take your car to the auto shop—If you're not renting a car for your trip, always take your car in for service.
-Make sure your car is “road ready,” and that you’re oil is changed, tires are in good shape, antifreeze and the heater all working and there is not a lot of junk in your trunk.
+Make sure your car is “road ready," and that you're oil is changed, tires are in good shape, antifreeze and the heater all working and there is not a lot of junk in your trunk.
 Start out fresh and clean!

 • Don’t stop for someone stranded on the side of the road—Though you may feel compelled to assist someone in trouble, if you’re alone, don’t stop unless you are sure it’s safe.
 It’s always a good idea to get to a safe place first and then call for help for the stranded driver, dialing 911 is helping out enough.